 Why is it demanded?

-The FUT method continues to have some advantages, and as such it remains one of the select number of treatments provided by Dr Ali M. Khalil and his highly specialised team at SHIFT Hair Transplant.
+The FUT method continues to have some advantages, and as such it remains one of the select number of treatments which SHIFT provides.
 However, most patients now prefer more contemporary hair transplant methods.

 What does FUT involve?

 FUT involves extracting a strip of hair-bearing tissue from the patient’s donor area before subdividing this into individual grafts that are implanted into the patient’s recipient area.
 The scalp is then closed using stitches that are removed in the days following the operation.
 The extraction of a complete strip of tissue constitutes the main difference between the FUT method and the FUE and DHI methods, both of which involve the individual harvesting of donor grafts.

 Compared with these other, more modern, transplant techniques, FUT involves a more intensive operation which requires a higher level of intervention and has a longer postoperative recovery period.
 It is also more expensive than other treatment methods.